 A bridge from Mukilteo to Clinton was in the works in the 1960s but the Boeing recession of the late 1960s and early 1970s killed these plans and gave islanders a chance to reconsider their future.
 Island dwellers opted to maintain their quiet rural life and, along with other towns, Coupeville encouraged single-family homes, small businesses, and tourism.

-Central Whidbey Island, including the town of Coupeville, was designated a National Historic District in 1973, giving protection to older properties within the district’s boundaries.
-In 1978 Ebey’s Landing National Historic Preserve was created -- the first of its kind in the nation -- to preserve and protect a natural landscape and rural community, thus providing a continuous historic record from the eighteenth century to the present time.
+Approximately 8,000 acres of Central Whidbey Island, including the town of Coupeville, was designated the Central Whidbey Island Historic District by Island County commissioners in 1972. and placed on the National Register of Historic Places in 1973.
+In 1978 the district was made part of Ebey's Landing National Historical Reserve -- the first of its kind in the nation -- to preserve and protect a natural landscape and rural community, thus providing a continuous historic record from the eighteenth century to the present time.

-The reserve is managed by a local trust board representing the town of Coupeville, Island County, Washington State Parks, and the National Park Service and, by design, 85 percent of the property remains privately owned.
-A map of a 2.5 mile walking tour of the Historic District is available online.
+The reserve is managed by a local trust board representing the town of Coupeville, Island County, Washington State Parks, and the National Park Service, and 85 percent of the property remains privately owned.
+A map of a 2.5-mile walking tour of the Historic District is available online.

 Coupeville and Central Whidbey Today